 Outdoor Education offers courses in a variety of outdoor activities.
 Orienteering, kayaking, canoeing, rock climbing, ice climbing, skiing, and fire building are a few of the weekend possibilities.

 Periodically, OE will offer programs to farther-reaching destinations outside our normal adventuring venues of southern New England.
-Canoe trips to the Florida Everglades, mountaineering in Mexico, rock climbing in the Southwestern Desert, and backpacking in Southern Appalachia are to name but a few.
+Canoe trips to the Florida Everglades, mountaineering in Mexico, rock climbing in the Southwestern Desert, and backpacking in Death Valley National Park are to name but a few.
 These expeditions occur during academic recesses, typically during spring, winter, or summer breaks.